 While investors might perceive that small caps historically outperform both large caps and mid caps, the Russell Midcap Index has outpaced both the Russell 1000 Index (large cap) and the Russell 2000 Index (small cap) in the most recent 10-, 15-, and 25-year periods.2 Of note, the 25-year time range incorporates various market cycles, including three major bear market declines (1987, 2000–2002, and 2008) and four significant bull market rallies (1982–1987, the 1990s, 2003–2007, and 2009–2016).

-Not only have mid-cap stocks generated higher returns relative to large- and small-cap stocks over this time period, they have also provided superior long-term risk-adjusted returns, as measured by the Sharpe ratio—which evaluates return by the level of risk taken—over most periods.
+Not only have mid-cap stocks generated higher returns relative to large- and small-cap stocks over this time period, they've also provided superior long-term risk-adjusted returns, as measured by the Sharpe ratio, over most periods.

 Action speaks louder than words

 A frequently cited explanation of the market's relative underweight in mid-cap stocks is the scarcity of active fund managers due to capacity or efficacy reasons.
-We see the use of strategic beta3 strategies as a potential alternative for investors, as these approaches leverage the goals of active management by isolating certain factors, or characteristics, that have the potential to generate superior long-term risk-adjusted returns.
+We see the use of strategic beta3 strategies as a potential alternative for investors, as these approaches leverage the goals of active management by isolating certain factors that have the potential to generate superior long-term risk-adjusted returns.